Remember if someone’s life is in immediate danger you should call the emergency number 000

 (in Australia – if you are overseas please dial appropriate number).

-There are many support services, helplines and websites for adolescents who feel they need to connect with someone to help them feel safe, accepted and heard.
+There are many Australian support services, helplines and websites for adolescents who feel they need to connect with someone to help them feel safe, accepted and heard.
+Many offer email or web counselling and live chat if you prefer not to call.

 Also check out: